google/applied-machine-learning-intensive/v2/xx_misc/big_o/slides.md

 How many steps does it take to check if 63 is in the list?

 <!--
-Clarify that this is a list with 12 unknown items. (not empty!
+Clarify that this is a list with 12 unknown items.
+(Not empty!
 We just don’t know what’s in each position)

 1.
-Lst[8] = 100   → 1 step
+Lst[8] = 100

+1 step
 If we had a larger list, would the number of steps change?
 No, so we call that constant time.

 2.
-for item in lst:	       → worst case: item not found.
-Takes 12 steps, where 12 is the size of the list
+for item in lst:
 	if item == 63:
 		print(“Found!”)

-If we had a larger list, would the number of steps change?
+Worst case: item not found.
+Takes 12 steps, where 12 is the size of the list If we had a larger list, would the number of steps change?
 Yes!
 The bigger the list, the more steps.
 We call it linear.